History of the Labour Party (Ireland): The Anglo-Irish Treaty & main opposition party, 1922–1927

 In a 1930 article of The Watchword, the Rev. Malcolm MacColl, a British Catholic priest, praised the Irish labour movement and criticised the attitudes of the "traditional [Protestant] Ascendancy" towards Irish Catholics and the Catholic Church, promoting the Catholic Action movement for the up-liftment of working-class Catholics in Ireland.
-In the same year, an article condemned the use of "girl and juvenile labour" in Cork by employers "who call themselves Christians, and, in fact, Catholics."
+In the same year, an article condemned the use of "girl and juvenile labour" in County Cork by employers "who call themselves Christians, and, in fact, Catholics."